R-TF-028-003 Data Collection Instructions - Archive Data

 - Any issues identified are documented and resolved before proceeding.

-- Ingest the curated, verified, and standardized data into the main AI/ML development database.
+- Ingest the curated, verified, and standardized data into the main AI development database.

 - The database is version-controlled to ensure traceability and reproducibility.